axone-protocol/docs/docs/whitepaper/roles.md

 ## Overview

-Across the vibrant ecosystem of OKP4, participants can choose from several different functional roles in the protocol - depending on their technical skills, risk tolerance, desired activity level and resources at their disposal.
+Across the vibrant Ecosystem of OKP4, participants can choose from several different functional roles in the protocol - depending on their technical skills, risk tolerance, desired activity level and resources at their disposal.
 In this section we will quickly introduce you to the various roles in just a few words, for more details please select the following sections.

 ***Blockchain Layer Participants***

-Validators: Validator can self-bond KNOW to increase their probability to validate a block and get rewards.
+Validators: Validator can self-bond $KNOW to increase their probability to validate a block and get rewards.
 They also have an obligation to vote on the DAO's proposals.

-Delegators: Stakeholders can delegate their KNOW tokens to validator nodes in order to collect rewards.
+Delegators: Stakeholders can delegate their $KNOW tokens to validator nodes in order to collect rewards.
 Their votes are automatically delegated to validators with the tokens; can be changed manually.

 DAO participants: Protocol governance.
-Anyone with staked KNOW tokens can participate in on-chain governance.
+Anyone with staked $KNOW tokens can participate in on-chain governance.
 It is possible to make a proposal and vote on a proposal.

 ***Data Spaces Participants***